-Get ready for a flavor explosion with this bratwurst skillet meal recipe.
-Roasting these ingredients together melds the flavors into a pan of pure deliciousness.
+Get ready for a flavor explosion with this bratwurst skillet recipe.
+Roasting these bratwurst sausages together with the apples and peppers melds the great flavors into a pan of pure deliciousness.

 A few months ago I spend some time traveling along the Romantic Road in Germany.
 The food was so amazing, especially in Wurzburg.
 I miss it already!